Identifying Moths and Butterflies

 Sheila Wright is a County wildlife recorder for Nottinghamshire with a long-standing interest in moths and butterflies.

-This is one of a series of courses run jointly with Manchester Metropolitan University contributing to the University Certificate in Biological Recording and Species Identification.
-This qualification is being discontinued so is no longer open for new registration.
-Existing certificate students will be able to gain credits in the 2019/20 academic year.
-The course remains a module choice for the Masters programme.
+This is one of a series of courses run jointly with Manchester Metropolitan University contributing to the MSc Biological Recording and the University Certificate in Biological Recording and Species Identification.
+The University Certificate is being discontinued so is no longer open for new registration.
+Existing certificate students will be able to gain credits in the 2018/19 academic year.
 To gain university credits you must be registered for the Masters programme in advance of this course.
 For further details please contact:

 The Division of Biology and Conservation Ecology Manchester Metropolitan University.
 E-mail: [email protected]